concordia-dcart/CART210-glossary/glossary.md

 The increase of mobile apps have also improved the accessibility by allowing users to shop anytime and anywhere.

-The historical origins of e-commerce are rooted back to when the development of Electronic Data Interchange (EDI) in the 1960s were created, which then allowed for businesses to exchange docunemnts and files like purchases that happen nowadays through the internet, getting rid of the need for paper. [^britannica.com] In 1979, Michael Aldrich lead the way for this kind of work by attaching a television to a transaction processing computer through a telephone line, which brought about the idea of teleshopping.[^researchgate.net] The 1990s were when the World Wide Web and the advancements in internet security like Secure Socket Layers (SSL), allowed online retail platforms to start making a name for themselves.
+The historical origins of e-commerce are rooted back to when the development of Electronic Data Interchange (EDI) in the 1960s were created, which then allowed for businesses to exchange documents and files like purchases that happen nowadays through the internet, getting rid of the need for paper. [^britannica.com] In 1979, Michael Aldrich lead the way for this kind of work by attaching a television to a transaction processing computer through a telephone line, which brought about the idea of teleshopping.[^researchgate.net] The 1990s were when the World Wide Web and the advancements in internet security like Secure Socket Layers (SSL), allowed online retail platforms to start making a name for themselves.